k5jae/HamLibSharp/README.md

 The goal of this binding is to support desktop platforms HamLib supports.
 Currently tested against Linux (Ubuntu 16.04).

-This binding is currently work-in-progress.
-And requires the fork of HamLib with small patches used by Binding: git clone git://git.code.sf.net/u/jaebird/hamlib u-jaebird-hamlib
+This binding is currently work-in-progress and it should work with most versions of HamLib distros since 1.2, most testing is being done with ~3.1.

 What has been tested:
 Rig VFO Frequency adjustments (both read and write)